-Class periods • This course is split into two time periods: the lecture and the lab (see Table 1).
+CLASS PERIODS • This course is split into two time periods: lecture and lab (see Table 1).
 One registration code automatically enrolls you in both instructional periods.
 Since only one grade is assigned for lecture and lab combined, the lecture and lab cannot be taken separately under any circumstances, since doing so would violate articulation agreements with other institutions.
 This means that, even if you only need to complete the lecture to satisfy your transfer requirements, or even if you have previously taken the lab at De Anza, you are still required to complete the lab this quarter.